ArthurLobopro/electron-frame/README.md

 })
 ```

-* You can customize your frame passing some options in instance or using the special class methods.
+* You can customize your frame by passing some options in ElectronFrame class instance or using the special class methods.